 9. Health Supplies

-Don’t forget about these essential first-aid and health care items for your puppy!
+Don’t forget these essential first-aid and healthcare items for your puppy!
 The ideal kit includes their paperwork, grooming wipes, medications, brush, shampoo and nail clippers.
 Keep your groomer’s information handy for regular trims and pampering.

 10. Cleaning Supplies